IS THERE A GOD?

 IF I COME TO ST. MICHAEL'S, WHAT WILL I SEE AND EXPERIENCE?

 The building is modern, but has many traditional elements from New Mexico such as a carved wood and tin altar cross, and a santo of Our Lady of Guadalupe.
-Icons of Jesus and Mary also adorn the foyer, and a small chapel is reserved for quiet prayer.
+Icons of Jesus and Mary also adorn the church, and a small chapel is reserved for quiet prayer.
 Seating in the church circles around the altar, as a sign of our common life in Christ.
-Up front, both clergy and lay ministers lead the service, and musicians at one end provide a variety of music and song to enliven our worship.
+Both clergy and lay ministers lead the service, and musicians provide a variety of music and song to enliven our worship.
+St. Michael's is a place where many different kinds of people find a home, and where there is a wide diversity of belief and practice that is nevertheless grounded in Christ.

 WHAT IS THE EPISCOPAL CHURCH?